franknoirot/franknoirot.co/posts/side-projects-github-actions.md

 This is our minimum viable product for "theming": basically, we're gonna make a link a different color.
 But feel free to build out this config as much as you like to make each of your own side projects shine on your portfolio site's Work showcase page.

-Drop this file into the root of your side project and push it to GitHub so that your remote and local repositories are matched up, because part of our next step is going to be out of our code editor and in the GitHub.com GUI.
+Drop this file into the root of your side project and push it to GitHub so that your remote and local repositories are synced up, because part of our next step is going to be outside of our code editor and in the GitHub.com GUI.

 ### GitHub Action